ewynx/ZKP_access_management/README.md

-# Mina zkApp: ZKP Access Management
+# Mina zkApp: ZK Access Management

 Anonymously authenticate to a digital space, based on ownership of an accessPass.

 For example, the accesspasses can be a limited collection of NFTs which give you access to a certain community.

-You can get in to the community with your accesspass, but within the community you can go around anonymous, because of the private authentication.
+You can get in to the community with your accesspass, but within the community you can go around anonymously, because of the private authentication.

 ## Functionality